Which of the following best describes the difference between a sc... | Study Prep in Pearson+

 Which of the following best describes the difference between a vector and a scalar quantity?

-Which of the following best describes the difference between a scalar and a vector quantity?
+Which of the following best describes the difference between a scalar quantity and a vector quantity?

 Which of the following best describes the difference between a vector quantity and a scalar quantity?